VH1 Divas: VH1 Divas 2000: A Tribute to Diana Ross

 VH1 Divas 2000: A Tribute to Diana Ross – An Honors Concert for the VH1 Save the Music Foundation was the first of three concerts in the series not aired live.
 It was recorded on April 9, 2000 at New York's Madison Square Garden and first aired on April 11, 2000.
 Diana Ross requested the concert be recorded as time constraints for the airing of commercials would not allow enough time for her to change costumes.
 The well-received show took a mammoth 6 hours to record.
 This special also marked the re-introduction of Lynda Laurence and Scherrie Payne as Supremes, who were touring with Diana Ross.
 Laurence and Payne were Supremes during the 1970s.

 The concert was never released on CD or DVD.
 Two of the songs were released as b-sides of singles from Mariah Carey and Destiny's Child.

-Summary

-Diana Ross knows how to feel the love in the room, which may explain why she frequently abandoned the stage to wander among the audience in the midst of her own tribute at Madison Square Garden.
-Ross still commanded plenty of star wattage.
-In their own singular ways, Mariah Carey, Donna Summer, Destiny's Child, Faith Hill and even RuPaul all hailed the Supremest Supreme.
-Ross sported a spangled outfit that matched Mariah Carey's own during their performance of "Baby Love."
-Donna Summer covered "Reflections" and Faith Hill bounced through "Love Child".
-Destiny's Child took on "Upside Down," accompanied by composer Nile Rodgers on guitar.
-But it was up to Ross to provide the biggest shock of all – a wild reunion with latter-day Supremes Linda Laurence and Scherrie Payne to perform "You Keep Me Hanging On" and "Love Is Like An Itching In My Heart."